rl8 package

 num_envs – Number of parallel and independent environments being simulated by one

-instance.horizon – Number of steps the environment expects to take before being reset.
+Envinstance.horizon – Number of steps the environment expects to take before being reset.

-device – Device the environment’s underlying data should be initialized on.
+Nonesuggests the environment may never reset.device – Device the environment’s underlying data should be initialized on.

 - action_spec: TensorSpec